 While original Medicare does cover opthalmologic expenses such as cataract surgery, it doesn’t cover routine eye exams, glasses or contact lenses.
 Nor do any Medigap plans, the supplemental insurance that is available from private insurers to augment Medicare coverage.
 Some Medicare Advantage plans cover routine vision care and glasses.

-Solution: For some people, it makes sense to buy a vision insurance policy for a few hundred dollars a year to defray the costs of glasses or contact lenses.
+Solution: For some people, it makes sense to buy a vision insurance policy for a few hundred dollars a year to defray the cost of glasses or contact lenses.